 Eesti Gaas sells two products at its filling stations.
-Biomethane (CBM i.e. compressed biomethane) is one hundred percent local renewable fuel produced in Kunda from biodegradable waste.
-Compressed gas (CNG + CBM) consists essentially of imported natural gas, but may contain, in addition, the minimum statistical quantity of biomethane.
-The chemical composition and quality of these two products are equivalent.
-Both consist mainly from methane and both are suitable for the car.
+CBM (biometaan) is one hundred percent local renewable fuel.
+CNG+CBM (surugaas) is a mix of natural gas and biomethane.
+The chemical composition and quality of two products are the same and both are suitable for the CNG car.

-There are other gaseous fuels, for example, oil gas LPG (liquefied petroleum gas, also called liquefied gas or car gas), but methane-based compressed gases are the cleanest and most beneficial.
+There are other gaseous fuels, such as LPG (liquefied petroleum gas), but methane-based compressed gases are the cleanest and most beneficial.